-tramway accidents or have had their property taken for a public purpose, the feeling that it will not hurt the numerous shareholders in a company or the still more numerous ratepayers in a country or town to pay a few pence each as much as it will please the poor sufferer to receive a few hundred or a few thousand pounds.
-Besides, it is natural to suppose that any industry or trade is a good thing, and therefore that it must be bad to allow an existing one to be diminished and good to increase it or to cause a new one to be set up. underlying assumption is that the preserved or the added industry will be a clear addition to what would otherwise exist in the country.
+In the absence of definite argument public sympathy is apt to go with a claim for protection partly because of the common dislike of change, and partly because of a feeling like that which induces juries to give extravagant compensation to persons who have had railway or tramway accidents or have had their property taken for a public purpose, the feeling that it will not hurt the numerous shareholders in a company or the still more numerous ratepayers in a country or town to pay a few pence each as much as it will please the poor sufferer to receive a few hundred or a few thousand pounds.
+Besides, it is natural to suppose that any industry or trade is a good thing, and therefore that it must be bad to allow an existing one to be diminished and good to increase it or to cause a new one to be set up.
+The underlying assumption is that the preserved or the added industry will be a clear addition to what would otherwise exist in the country.

 This assumption that an industry gained by Protection will be a net gain, uncounterbalanced by a loss of some other industry, is usually based merely upon the simple suggestion that if the importation of an article is stopped, there will "obviously" be an addition to the population of the country of a number of persons equal to that formerly employed in producing the article elsewhere.
-Suppose, for example, that typewriters are at present made in America and imported into the United Kingdom: it is then obvious, say the supporters of this doc-trine, that if the importation of typewriters into the United Kingdom is stopped, there will have to be a number of persons producing typewriters in the United Kingdom instead of in America, and there is no reason to suppose that there will be any fewer people producing other things, so that the typewriter-makers will be a net addition.
+Suppose, for example, that typewriters are at present made in America and imported into the United Kingdom: it is then obvious, say the supporters of this doctrine, that if the importation of typewriters into the United Kingdom is stopped, there will have to be a number of persons producing typewriters in the United Kingdom instead of in America, and there is no reason to suppose that there will be any fewer people producing other things, so that the typewriter-makers will be a net addition.
 The answer very often given to this is, "What will become of the people, perhaps the printers of bibles, whose products were before exported to pay for the typewriters?"
 To that the modern Protectionist has a ready answer, "They will continue to print bibles for export, since though American typewriters are no longer required for the British market, the additional population in England will want wheat, tobacco, and other things from America."
-That opens the way "Then, I supfor a reductio ad absurdum. pose, you will proceed to exclude those imports also, in order to add to the British population all the people who produce them, and so on ad infinitum, or at any rate until the whole American population is transferred to United Kingdom?"
-But the reductio absurdum is seldom a very satisfactory form of exposition.
-It is better, instead of asking what will become of the bible-makers if the typewriter-makers come to live in England. to challenge at once the implied proposition that keeping imports out of a country is likely to tend to increase its population.
-It is not in the least likely to increase births or immigration nor to decrease deaths emigration.
+That opens the way for a reductio ad absurdum.
+"Then, I suppose, you will proceed to exclude those imports also, in order to add to the British population all the people who produce them, and so on ad infinitum, or at any rate until the whole American population is transferred to the United Kingdom?"
+But the reductio ad absurdum is seldom a very satisfactory form of exposition.
+It is better, instead of asking what will become of the bible-makers if the typewriter-makers come to live in England, to challenge at once the implied proposition that keeping imports out of a country is likely to tend to increase its population.
+It is not in the least likely to increase births or immigration nor to decrease deaths or emigration.
 If it had any such tendency, that tendency obviously could not be confined to the country of the Protectionist who happens at the moment to be speaking, and we should have the curious result that the population of all countries, and therefore of the world as a whole, could be raised by the abolition of international trade.